Alligator Creek meatworks: History

 The main production was for the purposes of preserving meat by boiling down.
 Canned meat was loading onto trucks for transportation to Townsville where it would be available for general distribution from there.
-Refrigerated transportation was brought in in 1915.
+Refrigerated transportation was brought in during 1915.
 Later modern freezing equipment was installed and preserving meat used freezing technology at the plant, including refrigerated cartage in the 1960s.

 The meatworks distribution was important for the economy and was assisted by the government building the Alligator Creek railway station, built in 1915.
 Later the government upgrades of the Bruce Highway facilitated transportation of the business products.
 The Highway passed close by to the business.

 The meatworks threatened to close in approximately October 1920 because of a shortage of shipping and changes in the economy.
 In April 1930, the Swift Meat Co. started with a board of 6 later increasing to 12 members operating the Alligator Creek meatworks.
 In 1930, the government purchased the Swift Meat Co.
 A record meat pack was recorded in 1942, 5,478,000 cans of preserved meat for the season.
 The Meatworks was the largest in the area at the time.
 62,675 cattle and 23,481 sheep were processed at the factory for the season of 1942 which was more than the Ross River meatworks (42,000 cattle) And the Merinda works at Bowen, (29,000 cattle).

 The business continued until 1946 under the management of the Swift Meat Co. when 340 workers threatened to be were laid off because of leaving work early to catch the train which would taken them back to the city.
 In 1954 there were issues with some people being accused of stealing meat from the meatworks.